Religion in Mozambique: 2020s

+Freedom of religion

 The Constitution provides for freedom of religion, and the Government generally respects this right in practice.

+The country has been scored as 3 out 4 for freedom of religious expression.

+Mozambique is listed as the 32nd most dangerous country to be a Christian.
+Islamist terrorists attacked a Catholic mission in Nampula, killing an elderly missionary and burning down several structures in September 2022, and separated Catholic inhabitants of a village killing at least eleven in September 2023.

 Survey results

 Anti-Religious Campaign 1979-1982

 The ruling Mozambique Liberation Front (FRELIMO), became predominantly Marxist during the liberation war.
 After independence, it declared state atheism and nationalized all schools and health facilities, including those owned and run by religious institutions.
 Facing resistance, the new state imprisoned some clerics in 1975 and 1976 and banned all Jehovah's Witnesses in the district of Zambezia in 1977.